 - Brown DM, Michels M, Kaiser PK et al. Ranibizumab versus verteporfin photodynamic therapy for neovascular age-related macular degeneration: two-year results of the ANCHOR study.
 Ophthalmology 2009; 116(1):57-65 e5.

 - Bressler NM, Chang TS, Fine JT et al. Improved vision-related function after ranibizumab vs photodynamic therapy: a randomized clinical trial.
 Arch Ophthalmol 2009; 127(1):13-21.

 - Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Special Report: Current and evolving strategies in the treatment of age-related macular degeneration.
-TEC Assessments 2005; Volume 20, Tab 11.
+TEC Special Report 2005; Volume 20, Tab 11.

 - Gragoudas ES, Adamis AP, Cunningham ET, Jr. et al. Pegaptanib for neovascular age-related macular degeneration.
 N Engl J Med 2004; 351(27):2805-16.

 - Kaiser PK.
 Combination therapy with verteporfin and anti-VEGF agents in neovascular age-related macular degeneration: where do we stand?
 Br J Ophthalmol 2010; 94(2):143-5.